 Similarly, asking for ‘urgent’ meetings without any heads up or context can overwhelm employees and make them feel anxious.
 To simplify communication for remote teams, there is a need for the right tools and practices.

-Many managers often struggle with the same questions when it comes to remote teams.
+One of the common mistakes that remote managers make is not to trust the remote teams.
 “If I can’t see the team members working, are they really working with the same efficiency?”

 The ability of managers to trust their team can encourage employees to become more productive than ever before.
 On the contrary, mistrust can demotivate the whole team and make them feel left out.